Meet Our Speakers

 Below is a selection of the experts you may hear from at our events.

 Dan Prescher is a native of Omaha, Nebraska.
 He earned a degree in Journalism at the University of Nebraska and a Master of Fine Arts from the University of Iowa Writer’s Workshop.
 Dan worked as a copywriter for many years in educational fundraising and electronic fund transfer systems marketing until he met his wife, Suzan Haskins, with whom he ran a successful multi-media marketing business in Omaha until 2001.
 That’s when Suzan suggested selling the house, cars, and furniture and moving to Ecuador to take a job with International Living.
 It was a decision that has occasionally made them (and their friends and family) wonder about their sanity, but one that they have never regretted.
 Since then, Dan and Suzan have lived and worked in Ecuador, Panama, Nicaragua, and three locations in Mexico for International Living.
-Dan currently lives in Cotacachi, Ecuador and in Merida, the capital of Mexico’s state of Yucatan, where he and a fellow expat—two guys with guitars—perform together as The Yucatones.
+Dan currently lives in Cotacachi, Ecuador and in his spare time he enjoys playing the guitar and songwriting.

 Steenie Harvey has been writing for International Living for the past 15 years.
 The magazine’s Roving Europe Editor, she travels most months—not just to Europe, but also further afield.
 In the last year she has been on the crafts trail in Ecuador, the Viking trail in Iceland, and investigated real estate in the Philippines, Malaysia, Italy, Spain, and France.
 When she’s not on the road, Steenie lives in County Roscommon, Ireland.
 She is the author of Live Well in Ireland, and Adapter Kit – Ireland and Adapter Kit – a Guide to European Vacation Rentals.